 Decide how you feel about letting your baby cry as they fall asleep.
 Some babies do better with no-tears sleep training practices, while other babies need a few minutes to cry before falling asleep.
 It’s going to depend on your child, your family, your parenting techniques, and what works.

 - Tears at bedtime are a dealbreaker for some families.
 You can read more about tears-free, gentle sleep training methods here.

-- Letting your baby cry for a few minutes end up being a lifesaver for some families.
-Read more about the cry it out method here on this link.
+- Letting your baby cry for a few minutes ends up being a lifesaver for some families.
+Read more about the cry-it-out method here on this link.

 - Just remember there’s not a “right” or “wrong” answer here (no matter what other parents say).
 There’s just “what didn’t work for us this time with this child” and “methods still to try.”